akjagadish/ermi/README.md

 python benchmark/eval.py

 ```

-### Note
-Additionally all the *.sh files in scripts directory are written for the HPC cluster we use, therefore it likely won't run out of the box on other systems.
-The python scripts should be portable as is.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.